fasttime/JScrewIt/api-doc/interfaces/_jscrewit_.featureall.md

 **`remarks`**

-Available in Chrome, Edge, Firefox, Opera and Node.js 10+.
+Available in Chrome, Edge, Firefox, Opera, and Node.js 10+.

 ___